petercim/Arrower/README.md

   Additional Flags (all in pixels units):

-  -H <ArrowHeight> -E <HeadEdge> -l <HeadLength> -X <marginX> -Y <marginY> -S <scaling> -F <fontSize>\n

-  - ArrowHeight ... the width of the arrow central part
+  - -H: ArrowHeight ... the width of the arrow central part
-  - HeadEdge    ... additional width of the head
+  - -E: HeadEdge    ... additional width of the head
-  - HeadLength  ... head length
+  - -l: HeadLength  ... head length
-  - marginX     ... left-site margins
+  - -X: marginX     ... left-site margins
-  - marginY     ... top-site margins
+  - -Y: marginY     ... top-site margins
-  - scaling     ... scaling of px per bp (100 means 100bp/px)
+  - -S: scaling     ... scaling of px per bp (100 means 100bp/px)
-  - fontSize    ... gene annotation font size\n
+  - -F: fontSize    ... gene annotation font size\n

 After running the script, the SVG script will be printed on the screen.
 To save it directly into the file, one can use command: